-Kestrel, an Approved Verifier accredited by the Climate Bonds Initiative, conducted an independent external review of the Residential Finance Program Bonds Issue 2024-1A (Non-AMT) ("Issue 2024-1A Bonds") to evaluate conformance with the Social Bond Principles (June 2023) established by the International Capital Market Association.
-Our team for this engagement included analysts with experience in sustainability and financial inclusion.
+Kestrel, an Approved Verifier accredited by the Climate Bonds Initiative, conducted an independent external review of the Residential Finance Program Bonds Issue 2024-3A (Federally Taxable) ("Issue 2024-3A Bonds") to evaluate conformance with the Social Bond Principles (June 2023) established by the International Capital Market Association.
+Our team for this engagement included analysts with experience in sustainability.

-This Second Party Opinion reflects our review of the uses and allocation of proceeds, oversight, and conformance of the Issue 2024-1A Bonds with the Social Bond Principles.
-In our opinion, the Issue 2024-1A Bonds are impactful, conform with the four core components of the Social Bond Principles, and qualify for Social Bonds designation.
+This Second Party Opinion reflects our review of the uses and allocation of proceeds, oversight, and conformance of the Issue 2024-3A Bonds with the Social Bond Principles.
+In our opinion, the Issue 2024-3A Bonds are impactful, conform with the four core components of the Social Bond Principles, and qualify for Social Bonds designation.